Derivatives in Differential FormIn Exercises 17–28, find dy.y = s... | Channels for Pearson+

 1

-First, identify the function y = sin(5√x).
-We need to find the derivative dy/dx.
+Step 1: Identify the function y = sec(x² − 1).
+The goal is to find the derivative dy/dx.

-Recognize that the function involves a composition of functions: the sine function and the square root function.
-Use the chain rule to differentiate.
+Step 2: Recognize that y = sec(u) where u = x² − 1.
+This requires using the chain rule for differentiation.

-Differentiate the outer function f(u) = sin(u) with respect to u, which gives f'(u) = cos(u).
+Step 3: Differentiate the outer function sec(u) with respect to u.
+The derivative of sec(u) is sec(u)tan(u).

 Verified video answer for a similar problem: